betterwithdata/dnikit/docs/introspectors/data_introspection/dataset_report.rst

 Exploring with Symphony
 ^^^^^^^^^^^^^^^^^^^^^^^

-DNIKit's DatasetReport can also connect with the Symphony UI framework to explore a dataset in a web browser or in a jupyter notebook.
+DeepView's DatasetReport can also connect with the Symphony UI framework to explore a dataset in a web browser or in a jupyter notebook.
 Please see Symphony's `documentation <https://github.com/apple/ml-symphony>`_ for an example of how to feed the output of ``DatasetReport.introspect`` directly into Symphony.